7 Reasons to Visit Beautiful Georgetown this Fall

 The holiday season in Georgetown has something to offer for the young, and the young at heart.
 Whether you prefer, “tradition” or a “twist,” you’ll find them both in eclectic Georgetown where there’s something for everyone.

 All that shopping and you still haven’t found gifts for everyone?
 How about tickets to a play?
 It’s a wonderful gift that also supports your local theater company, and you can bring the whole family too.
-For those that prefer merry music with a Christmas message, be sure to catch a live performance of Holiday Inn at the fabulous Palace Theater.
-For those who love to laugh, tickets to see the holiday comedy, “A Tuna Christmas,” at the Palace Playhouse are sure to please.
+For those that prefer merry music with a Christmas message, be sure to catch a live performance of “A Christmas Carol” at the fabulous Palace Theater.
+For those who love to laugh, tickets to see the holiday comedy, “Sorry!
+Wrong Chimney!” at the Palace Playhouse are sure to please.

 Festive Staying